a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Open a window.
 Hold modifier and double-click on a non-selected file icon.
 Verify that it highlights then unhighlights, and does not open.
   * Launch DeskTop.
 Open a window.
 Select a file icon.
 Hold modifier and double-click the selected file icon.
 Verify that it unhighlights then highlights, and does not open.
   * Launch DeskTop.
 Open a volume window.
 Hold modifier, and drag-select icons in the window.
 Release the modifier.
 Verify that the volume icon is no longer selected.
 Click an empty area in the window to clear selection.
 Verify that the selection clears.
   * Launch DeskTop.
+Open a volume window with many icons.
+Click on a file icon to select it.
+Modifier-click the icon to deselect it.
+Drag-select on the desktop covering a large area.
+Verify that no file icons are erroneously painted.
+  * Launch DeskTop.
+Open a volume window with many icons.
+Modifier-click on a file icon to select it.
+Drag-select on the desktop covering a large area.
+Verify that no file icons are erroneously painted.

+* Launch DeskTop.
 Click on a volume icon.
 Hold Solid-Apple and click on a different volume icon.
 Verify that selection changes to the second icon.
 * Launch DeskTop.
 Open a volume containing files.
 Click on a file icon.
 Hold Solid-Apple and click on a different file icon.
 Verify that selection changes to the second icon.
 * Run on Laser 128.
 Launch DeskTop.
 Open a volume.
 Click on icons one by one.
 Verify selection changes from icon to icon, and isn't extended as if a Open-Apple key/button or Shift is down.